If They Were Americans: Somehow Reassuring, Somehow Disconcerting

 In that regard, he found the pair of arrests a relief.
 He feared that a foreign involvement in the Oklahoma City assault would have provoked legislation costing all Americans some of their freedoms.

 ``If these are domestic malcontents who wanted to make some kind of fanatical statement against the government, their acts can be prosecuted under current law,″ Joyner said.

 He called the swift arrests reassuring _ ``a powerful commentary on the efficiency of our law enforcement officials when the direction comes from the highest authority.″

 Experts spoke cautiously.
 Little was known about the two suspects _ Timothy McVeigh, arrested within 60 miles and 90 minutes of the bombing and Terry Nichols, who surrendered in Herington, Kan. _ or their potential motives, or if they answered to some higher authority.

 ``At this point, every evidence indicates that it is domestic in nature,″ was all that Attorney General Janet Reno would say.

 From the start, President Clinton urged Americans not to point at foreigners. ``We should not stereotype anybody,″ he implored.

 David Little, an expert on ethnic violence at the U.S. Institute of Peace, an independent agency chartered by Congress, said he worried that the anti-government sentiment that characterizes current political life offers cover to ``people who are seized by some kind of passion or grudge or resentment″ against the government.

 ``With so much anti-federal talk these days, it couldn’t help but cross my mind that people might be encouraged to target the government,″ he said.

-On the other hand, he said, religion lately has been a motivator for terrorist acts, a factor at work at abroad and at home, in the Middle East, in Ireland, in the former Yugoslavia _ and in the Branch Davidian movement in Waco, Texas.
+On the other hand, he said, religion has been a motivator for terrorist acts, a factor at work abroad and at home, in the Middle East, in Northern Ireland, in the former Yugoslavia _ and in the Branch Davidian movement in Waco, Texas.